 Online courses are developed in order to increase the course options for students.
-These courses may vary in length with pre-course and post-course reading and assignments.
+These courses are five weeks long with pre-course and post-course reading and assignments.
+SCU does not currently offer a fully online program of study and students must meet the university's residency requirements.

-INSTITUTIONAL RESOURCES AND SERVICES
+INSTITUTIONAL RESOURCES AND SERVICES RESEARCH FACILITIES SCU LIBRARY

-RESEARCH FACILITIES

-SCU LIBRARY